-The g.p.a. is calculated by multiplying the credit units for each course (usually 1 c.u.) by the numerical equivalent of the grade received.
-The total for all courses is then divided by the total number of credit units taken.
+The g.p.a. is calculated by multiplying the course unit value for each course (usually 1 c.u.) by the numerical equivalent of the grade received.
+The total for all courses is then divided by the total number of course units taken.